A Lesson to Learn: Ball Corporation (BLL)

 Longbow gave a rating of “Buy” to BLL, setting the target price at $116 in the report published on May 20th of the current year.

-During the last 5 trading sessions, BLL rose by +1.31%, which changed the moving average for the period of 200-days by +1.92% in comparison to the 20-day moving average, which settled at $84.35.
-In addition, Ball Corporation saw -2.65% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BLL rose by +5.73%, which changed the moving average for the period of 200-days by -2.73% in comparison to the 20-day moving average, which settled at $86.97.
+In addition, Ball Corporation saw 1.43% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at BLL starting from Knobel Jeff A, who purchase 4,000 shares at the price of $88.69 back on Aug 16.
-After this action, Knobel Jeff A now owns 58,117 shares of Ball Corporation, valued at $354,759 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at BLL starting from CAVE MICHAEL J, who purchase 2,200 shares at the price of $90.71 back on Aug 19.
+After this action, CAVE MICHAEL J now owns 8,200 shares of Ball Corporation, valued at $199,562 using the latest closing price.

-Carey Nate C, the Vice President & Controller of Ball Corporation, purchase 1,100 shares at $88.22 during a trade that took place back on Aug 16, which means that Carey Nate C is holding 16,506 shares at $97,042 based on the most recent closing price.
+NELSON GEORGIA R, the Director of Ball Corporation, purchase 3,000 shares at $89.70 during a trade that took place back on Aug 17, which means that NELSON GEORGIA R is holding 9,000 shares at $269,098 based on the most recent closing price.

 Stock Fundamentals for BLL